 Equestrians Experience Knee Pain

 I discovered that I’m not alone with my knee pain.
 Knee pain in horseback riders is a common occurrence.
 One dear friend had surgery to alleviate her pain and another personal connection chose to go through Physical Therapy.
 In addition, several readers told me their stories.
 There are a few things all these healing stories have in common: Reduce inflammation while support and strengthening are key.
 Healing happens faster when inflammation is gone.
-Joints are more stable when the surrounding muscles them are strong.
+Joints are more stable when the surrounding muscles are strong.
 We all need healthy knees to stay in the saddle.

 Hey, head’s up.
 Purchasing products through clicking the the links or product pics that follow may result in providing us a little kick-back money.
 To learn more see the affiliate disclaimer near the end of this story.